-ASDF partners with five autism organizations across the country that help in selecting and distributing to the families who have the greatest need for financial assistance.
+ASDF partners with autism organizations across the country that help in selecting and distributing to the families who have the greatest need for financial assistance.
 These gifts bring so much astonishment, hope and joy to the families who receive them.
-Last year we were able to give Target and Walmart gift cards to 56 families in rural and low-income families.
-Most of the gift cards we distributed were valued at $250, however we did send out some that were for $500 and even one for $1,000.
+For 2018, we distributed 319 holiday gift cards from Walmart and Target valued at $100 each.
 Here’s what some of the recipients and our partners had to say.

 Learn more about our Holiday Gift Card Program partners:

 What others are saying about ASDF’s holiday gift card program…

 “We received an iPad mini as well as a holiday gift card for our family.
 It was a huge help in so many ways.
 Our little one is completely non verbal so the iPad is helping bridge that connection that we needed.
 The gift card was a huge help in so many ways.
 Having a child on the spectrum can be an expensive thing especially when you want to give your child everything that will help make them feel comfortable.
 We are thankful for this non profit.
 Thank you to all who donate to this organization!”

 “Words can’t express how thankful we are of the gift card we received for Christmas.
 It allowed us to actually buy much needed shoes and coats as well as some gifts for the kids.
 We live on an extremely tight budget with really no room for Christmas presents.
 Instead of just trying to live day by day, we can actually celebrate this year.”